Quantitative and qualitative properties for Hamilton-Jacobi PDEs via the nonlinear adjoint method: Quantitative properties of Hamilton-Jacobi equations

+\begin{rem} Theorem \ref{ev1} provides an explicit dependence of the constant in the vanishing viscosity process.
+In contrast, the earlier results from \cite{CL84} provided an implicit and less precise constant independent of the dimension $ n$, but dependent on the Lipschitz constants of the data $ u_0$, $ H$, as well as $ T$.
+In this case, we require $H$ to be locally Lipschitz, and the size of the estimate depends on the dimension $ n$, without explicit dependence on the Lipschitz constant of $ H$.
+A similar estimate for Lipschitz solutions was stated, without proof, in Proposition 11.2 of \cite{L82book}. \end{rem}

-This gives the estimate on $u_\eps-u_\eta$ from above.
-The estimate on the negative part is similar. \end{proof} \begin{rem} The rate of convergence in Theorem \ref{ev1} can be proved also for equations with a globally Lipschitz right-hand side $f$, but the estimates will depend also on $\|Df\|_\infty$.
+\begin{rem} The rate of convergence in Theorem \ref{ev1} can be proved also for equations with a globally Lipschitz right-hand side $f$, but the estimates will depend also on $\|Df\|_\infty$.
 Indeed one would have

-One can also require $H\in W^{1,\infty}(\R^n)$ directly as the conservation of mass for the adjoint problem continues to hold. $H$ can also be taken as a function of $x,t$ under the assumptions of \cite{Tran2011}, and the above proof shows the same rate. \end{rem}
+One can also directly require $H\in W^{1,\infty}(\R^n)$ since the conservation of mass for the adjoint problem continues to hold.
+Under the assumptions of \cite{Tran2011}, $H$ can also be considered as a function of $x$ and $t$, and the proof above demonstrates that the same rate holds. \end{rem}

-We now turn to SSH solutions, and propose a new proof by PDE methods of a result obtained by P.-L. Lions in \cite{L82book} through a related probabilistic argument.
+We now turn to SSH solutions, and propose a new proof by a PDE method of a result obtained by P.-L. Lions in \cite{L82book} through a related probabilistic argument.
 Differently from \cite{L82book}, we require on $u_\eps$ the weaker condition $L^1_t(L^\infty_x)$-SSH.

-\begin{thm} Let $H\in W^{1,\infty}_{\mathrm{loc}}(\R^n)$, $u_\eps$ be a $L^1_t(L^\infty_x)$-SSH solution to \eqref{hjsemi} and $u_\eta$ another solution of \eqref{hjsemi} with viscosity $\eps$ replaced by $\eta$ and the same initial condition as $u_\eps$.
+\begin{thm} Let $H\in W^{1,\infty}_{\mathrm{loc}}(\R^n)$, $u_0\in W^{1,\infty}(\R^n)$, $u_\eps$ be a $L^1_t(L^\infty_x)$-SSH solution to \eqref{hjsemi} and $u_\eta$ another solution of \eqref{hjsemi} with viscosity $\eps$ replaced by $\eta$ and the same initial condition as $u_\eps$.
 Then

 \end{thm}

 \proof We start again with the difference $w=u_\eps-u_\eta$ satisfying

 As above, we have